 Palliative care for COPD

-Palliative care can help manage COPD, a respiratory illness that causes coughing and shortness of breath.
+Palliative care can help people manage COPD, a respiratory illness that causes coughing and shortness of breath.

 For this condition, palliative care might include treatments for discomfort, anxiety, or insomnia associated with difficulty breathing.
 You might receive education on lifestyle changes, such as quitting smoking, that can improve your activity level and slow the progress of your illness.